The Movement for Reform Judaism’s mission:

 The EUPJ is the umbrella organisation linking and supporting more than 170 Liberal, Progressive and Reform communities in 17 countries, with new communities regularly seeking membership.

-We are a major supporter of Leo Baeck College where its rabbis and educators are trained.
+We are a major supporter of Leo Baeck College where our rabbis and educators are trained.

-The Assembly of Reform Rabbis UK is the professional body that links all Reform rabbis and the Reform Beit Din deals with all matters requiring the religious court, status issues, conversion to Judaism, marriage, and divorce.
+The Assembly of Reform Rabbis and Cantors UK is the professional body that links all Reform clergy and the Reform Beit Din deals with all matters requiring the religious court, status issues, conversion to Judaism, marriage, and divorce.

 The Jewish Joint Burial Society provides funerals and burial arrangements for our members.